Here are 7 tips when looking at a Priceline Hotel or Hotwire Hotel. You can still grab a great deal, but think about these before you book!

 7 Tips When Booking a Hotwire Hotel or Priceline Hotel

 Several years ago, on a weekend, we decided on a whim to take our two older kids on a trip to visit the University of Michigan, Ikea, and a Detroit Tigers game.

-We hadn't yet been there since moving up to Ohio, and with a free weekend decided we'd better take advantage of a few days off with our kids!
+We hadn't yet been up to Michigan since moving up to Ohio, and with a free weekend decided we'd better take advantage of a few days off with our kids!

-We typically stick to Hampton or Fairfield Inn (we love that they're pretty consistently clean, and have free breakfast for our kids!)
-For whatever reason though, we thought Hotwire might get us a more upscale room at a decent rate.
+We typically stick to Hampton or Fairfield Inn (we love that they're pretty consistently clean, and have free breakfast for our kids!).
+For whatever reason though, we thought a Hotwire Hotel might get us a more upscale room at a decent rate.

 Thank heavens that hotel was only available for one night, because guys, it was bad.
 There's no way on earth that hotel would be similar to a Hyatt, and after waiting on the phone for 30 minutes to speak with someone from Hotwire, I was told there was nothing I could do other than complain to the hotel management.